-Typically, you’ll use milk to make toffee.
+Typically, milk is used to make toffee.
 You use sugar mixed with milk as well as butter or cream to get the best results.

 What if you’re out of normal milk, though?
-Can you make toffee if all you have to work with is condensed milk?
+Can you make it if all you have to work with is condensed milk?

 You Can Make Toffee with Condensed Milk